Get this immature garlic at the farmers market while you can

 “Green garlic is simply garlic that has not been grown to typical harvest maturity so it hasn’t formed a large bulb yet and it also frequently hasn’t set up a scape,” said Caleb Goosen, organic crop and conservation specialist for the Maine Organic Farmers and Gardeners Association.

-But right now, and perhaps for not much longer, there are garlic scapes.
+But right now, and perhaps for not much longer, there’s green garlic.
 And now’s your chance to try it.

 “[Harvesting] green garlic is simply pulling the entire plant.
 That means that plant won’t produce a garlic bulb,” Goosen said.